Archive

 Sold

-This is our latest project which commemorates Tom Sheridan's friend and companion, Daisy.
+This is our latest project which commemorates the customer's friend and companion, Daisy.
 This commemoration of Daisy is a jumbo size guitar with Koa back and sides, Red Spruce face, and Brazilian Rosewood binding.
 Tom is left handed so the guitar is a lefty with an arm bevel on the upper bout for comfort.
 The sound hole rosette is made of Koa.
 The inlay of Daisy is made of American Holy, Koa, Cherry, and Ebony.
 The scarf around her neck is Paua Abalone.
 Daisy is written in script with Mother of Pearl at the 12th fret.
 The fret markers are paw prints made of Mother of Pearl.
 There is a larger paw print on the peg head and a smaller on on the heel of the neck.
-The guitar is finished with Waverly tuners and a Cedar Creek Custom case.
+The guitar has Waverly tuners.

 Sold